37 Piston Engines

 Check Your Understanding #2 – Estimating the power required for flight

-A general aviation propeller-driven airplane has an in-flight weight of 2,105 lb and is cruising at a true airspeed of 120 kts.
+A general aviation airplane with a piston engine driving a propeller has an in-flight weight of 2,105 lb and is cruising at a true airspeed of 120 kts.
 The lift-to-drag ratio of the airplane is 8.59.
-If the propeller efficiency, \eta_p, is 0.78, then how much brake horsepower is required for flight?
+If the propeller has an efficiency, \eta_p, of 0.78, then how much brake horsepower is required for flight?

 Show solution/hide solution.